valor4labor/single-file-agents/README.md

 - **Run From The Cloud**: With uv, you can run these scripts from your server or right from a gist (see my gists commands)
 - **Patternful**: Building effective agents is about setting up the right prompts, tools, and process for your use case.
 Once you setup a great pattern, you can re-use it over and over.
 That's part of the magic of these SFA's.

+## Test Data

+The project includes a test database (`data/mock.db`) and a JSON file (`data/mock.json`) for testing purposes.
+The database contains sample user data with the following characteristics:

+### User Table
+- 30 sample users with varied attributes
+- Fields: id (UUID), name, age, city, score, is_active, status, created_at
+- Test data includes:
+  - Names: Alice, Bob, Charlie, Diana, Eric, Fiona, Jane, John
+  - Cities: Berlin, London, New York, Paris, Singapore, Sydney, Tokyo, Toronto
+  - Status values: active, inactive, pending, archived
+  - Age range: 20-65
+  - Score range: 3.1-96.18
+  - Date range: 2023-2025

+Perfect for testing filtering, sorting, and aggregation operations with realistic data variations.

 ## Agents
-> Note: We're using the term 'agent' loosely.
-These SFA's are prompts, prompt chains, and a couple are official Agents.
+> Note: We're using the term 'agent' loosely for some of these SFA's.
+We have prompts, prompt chains, and a couple are official Agents.

 ### JQ Command Agent (sfa_jq_gemini_v1.py)
 An AI-powered assistant that generates precise jq commands for JSON processing